Official statistics

 The OfS is a producer of official statistics, which means we follow the Code of Practice for Statistics.

 Most of the student characteristics in this release have been reported previously and are established as official statistics.
-In line with the expectations of the Code of Practice, we report any new characteristics as experimental statistics.
+In line with the expectations of the Code of Practice, we report any new characteristics as official statistics in development.
+The separation of official statistics and official statistics in development does not reflect the underlying quality of the data.

 We are keen to receive feedback on these statistics.
 If you have any queries or suggestions, please contact [email protected].